Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Louisiana Stats and Trends

-- Louisiana has played 12 games, with five wins against the spread.

-- The Ragin' Cajuns have covered the spread twice this season when underdogs by 3 points or more (in three chances).
+- This year, the Ragin' Cajuns have two against the spread wins in three games as an underdog of 3 points or more.

-- Louisiana's games this season have gone over the total in three out of 12 opportunities (25%).
+- Louisiana has hit the over in 25% of its opportunities this season (three times in 12 games with a set point total).

 - When Louisiana records more than 18.9 points, it is 5-6 against the spread and 11-0 overall.

-- When Louisiana amasses more than 319.7 yards, the team is 4-6 against the spread and 9-1 overall.
+- In games that Louisiana piles up over 319.7 yards, the team is 4-6 against the spread and 9-1 overall.

-- This season the Ragin' Cajuns have eight turnovers, 13 fewer than the Mountaineers have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.